Ammar Al-Beik: Works

 Ammar Al Beik's artworks are in important institutions and private collections such as the Los Angeles County Museum of Art (LACMA).

-Delving into installation art since 2010, al-Beik has done so with the urgent need to fill a certain void and the desire to ignite the shock of an initial meeting between the viewer and the work within an immersion in the details of a guarded space.“Colored Earth...
-Black Chainsaw”, “Oil Leaks” and “Boya Boya Boya” along with other overly political works that incorporate elements of video, painting, sculpture and animation are some of his most recent.
+Al-Beik has also produced and collaborated with several installation art exhibits and events since 2010, including “Colored Earth...
+Black Chainsaw”, “Oil Leaks” and “Boya Boya Boya” along with other political works that incorporate elements of video, painting, sculpture and animation.

 In 2011, he returned to the Venice Film Festival - Official Selection again with the short film “The Sun’s Incubator”, a work that explores the domestic effects of the ‘Arab Spring’, to become the first Syrian filmmaker participating twice in this festival.
 Since then, this film has participated in more than 50 film festivals including the Palais de Tokyo, Berlin, Rotterdam and São Paulo, and has received several awards, among them the Jury Award at the Busan Film Festival in 2012.

 Most recently al-Beik had a solo exhibit at Museum Neukölln, Berlin, Germany (2017) titled "Lost Images Damascus, Berlin", worth to mention that Metropolis program on ARTE did a special episode featuring al-Beik and the exhibit.

 In 2017, al-Beik participated in the "Sanctuary" exhibit invited by For-Site Foundation, where 36 artists from 21 different countries to design contemporary rugs reflecting on sanctuary, offering visitors a multiplicity of perspectives on the basic human need for refuge, protection, and sacred ground.